 Inclusions:

-This morning enjoy a leisurely breakfast prior to departure for onward journey.
+Enjoy a leisurely breakfast this morning before departing for your onward journey.

 Inclusions: